twosixlabs/armory/docs/scenarios.md

 making specific test-time decisions.
 * **Dataset:**
 The dataset is the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 It comprises 43 classes and more than 50,000 total images.
-For the training/testing split, we the official Final_Training and Final_Test data.
+The official Final_Training and Final_Test data are used for the train/test split.
 * **Baseline Model:**
 To maximize time spent on defense research, an untrained baseline model will be provided, but performers are not required to use it, if their defense requires a different architecture.